The key to perfect flavor in Red Pepper Jalapeno Cheese Dip is to sauté the peppers and garlic at the beginning of the recipe.

-- Heat olive oil in a small saucepan on medium heat.
-Add jalapeno, red bell pepper and garlic and cook until softened, 3 to 4 minutes.
+- Heat 2 teaspoons olive oil in a small saucepan on medium heat.
+Add 1 jalapeño, ½ red bell pepper and 2 garlic and cook until softened, 3 to 4 minutes.
 Remove from heat and set aside.

-- In a blender or food processor, add pepper mixture, cream cheese, tomato, smoked paprika and salt.
+- In a blender or food processor, add pepper mixture, 8 ounces cream cheese, 1 tomato, 1 teaspoon smoked paprika and ¼ teaspoon salt.